deartc/Quality-Project-Teresa-Hawkins/README.md

 2. Form Input

-o	Enter Userid & Password,
+o	Enter Userid & Password.

-o	Enter emails some valid and invalid o	Enter passwords some valid and some invalid.
+o	Enter emails some valid and invalid

+o	Enter passwords some valid and some invalid.